top of page

 Grandstanding is often seen as a negative trait, as it implies a lack of authenticity, integrity, and a genuine concern for the issue at hand.
 It can also be seen as a form of manipulation, as the person is using the situation to gain an advantage or to impress others.
 It can also be perceived as a lack of humility, as well as lack of interest in the well-being of others.

-Example sentences of grandstanding
+Example sentences containing grandstanding

 1. The politician's speech was nothing more than grandstanding for his own personal gain.